River flow and streamflow monitoring with IoT

-The ongoing climate threat has strengthened the need to measure river flow rates.
-River flow (also known as streamflow) can be monitored using Velocity and Level sensors.
-Internet of Things (IoT) technology has made remote monitoring of river levels possible – providing real-time insights and alerts, even in the most remote environments.
+The ongoing threat of climate change has reinforced the need to measure river flow rates accurately.
+Today, river flow (also known as streamflow) can be monitored remotely using Internet of Things (IoT) sensors that measure both water velocity and level.
+This technology provides real-time insights and alerts—even from the most remote environments.

 Key points

-- Stream stage, velocity and depth/width need to be known in order to calculate the flow rate.
+• Essential Parameters: Stream stage, velocity, and depth/width are required to calculate the flow rate.

-- Data can be transmitted using 4G, LoRaWAN or Satellite.
+• Data Transmission: Data can be transmitted via 4G, LoRaWAN, or satellite.

-- Sensors can be installed in streams, creeks or large-scale river networks.
+• Wide Application: Sensors can be deployed in streams, creeks, or large-scale river networks.

-- Data can be visualised, downloaded and analysed from the cloud.
+• Data Accessibility: Collected data can be visualised, downloaded, and analysed from the cloud.

 Why measure river flow (streamflow)?